-Given the release of the new incobotulinumtoxinA product, Xeomin, a competitor to the well establish Botox Cosmetic, and Dysport, the IAPAM queried its faculty for an overview of the differences between the 3 products.
+Xeomin is an incobotulinumtoxinA product is a competitor to the establish Botox Cosmetic and Dysport.
+Xeomin and Botox are much more related than Dysport.
+The IAPAM queried its faculty for an overview of the differences between the 3 products.
 All the experts we queried agreed that the key to using any of these products: Botox vs Dysport vs Xeomin is to first engage in comprehensive injectables training program that includes all three as part of the didactic.

 Executive Summary Xeomin vs Botox vs Dysport